Flushing Items Down A Toilet

 How Much is Too Much?

-Flushing down items that take longer to disintegrate can cause serious issues.
+Flushing anything else than toilet paper can cause serious issues.
 Normal toilet paper usually dissolves within 24 hours.
 This is ideal.
 Flushing anything with cardboard or plastic can clog your drain or even your tank.
 If debris fills up around the filter of the septic tank, you could face thousands of dollars in repairs.
-The septic tank should be drained at least every two years.
+The septic tank should be pumped every 3-5 years.